nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 When only the full list is available, clients need to validate and re-index (for fulltext search) all presentations.
 By having the server return only new presentations instead, clients can only process those new entries.

-### Tag implementation
+### Timestamp implementation

-The tag is specified as an opaque value (JSON string).
-It is up to server to decide how to implement this.

-One way to implement this is to use a [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) which is incremented for every presentation received.
+The timestamp is specified as an integer.
+It should be implemented as a [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) which is incremented for every presentation received.
 That way, timestamps unambiguously reference the last presentation the client received.

 A Unix timestamp does not offer this property, as it is possible that multiple presentations are received at the second, possibly serving clients duplicate presentations.

+A strict implementation requirement for a Lamport timestamp is that the client will have the same timestamp as the server.
+This makes it possible for the client to become the server and vice versa.
+Changing the server still requires a well orchestrated migration.

 ## References